oracle/python-oracledb/doc/src/user_guide/appendix_d.rst

 =============================================================

-For versions of SQLAlchemy, Django, Superset, other frameworks, object-relational mappers (ORMs), and libraries that support the obsolere cx_Oracle driver but do not have native support for python-oracledb, you can add code like this to use python-oracledb:
+For versions of SQLAlchemy, Django, Superset, other frameworks, object-relational mappers (ORMs), and libraries that support the obsolete cx_Oracle driver but do not have native support for python-oracledb, you can add code like this to use python-oracledb: